AlisonZa/AlisonZa/readme.md

 I am constantly learning, always looking for new technologies and ways to increase process efficiency.

-In my free time, I enjoy reading 📚 and practicing weightlifting.
+In my free time, I enjoy reading 📚.

 ## 💻 Technologies / Frameworks: